-2014 Kansas Statutes
+2021 Kansas Statutes

-59-2959.
-Temporary custody order; request for; procedure. (a) At the time that the petition for determination of mental illness is filed, or any time thereafter prior to the trial upon the petition as provided for in K.S.A.
-59-2965 and amendments thereto, the petitioner may request in writing that the district court issue a temporary custody order.
+59-29b59.
+Temporary custody order; request for; procedure. (a) At the time that the petition for determination of whether a person is a person with an alcohol or substance abuse problem is filed, or any time thereafter prior to the trial upon the petition as provided for in K.S.A.
+59-29b65 and amendments thereto, the petitioner may request in writing that the district court issue a temporary custody order.
 The request shall state:

-- (1) The reasons why the person should be detained prior to the hearing on the petition; - (2) whether an ex parte emergency custody order has been requested or was granted; and - (3) the present whereabouts of the person named in the petition.
+(1) The reasons why the person should be detained prior to the hearing on the petition;

+(2) whether an ex parte emergency custody order has been requested or was granted; and

+(3) the present whereabouts of the person named in the petition.